The Superfund Research Program is an interdisciplinary team of faculty

 and graduate students from the University Of Washington departments of

-Environmental and Occupational Health Sciences, Epidemiology, Genome Sciences, Biostatistics, Civil Engineering, Biochemistry, Forestry and Microbiology.
+Environmental and Occupational Health Sciences, Epidemiology, Genome Sciences, Biostatistics, Environmental Chemsitry, Civil Engineering, and Biochemistry.

 - Develop biological markers to assess exposure to